bsegovia/dx11-intro/README.md

 Since I was lazy, compilation is using cygwin (calling msvc from a Makefile).
 It was just easier to generate the dependency rules with that.
-There is however a Visual Studio isolution you can use to debug.
+There is however a Visual Studio solution you can use to debug.

 Two outputs are supported:
-* 'normal' where you can also hot-reload the shaders
+* \'normal\' where you can also hot-reload the shaders
-* 'minified' where everything is packed with crinkler and useless code removed
+* \'minified\' where everything is packed with crinkler and useless code removed

 Everything was rushed so expect bugs everywhere.